KALZ

-KALZ (96.7 FM) is a commercial radio station licensed to Fowler, California, and serving the Fresno metropolitan area.
-It airs a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are located on Shaw Avenue in North Fresno near California State Route 41.
-Programming is simulcast on sister station KRZR 1400 AM in Visalia.
+KALZ (96.7 FM) is a commercial radio station licensed to Fowler, California, United States, and serving the Fresno metropolitan area.
+It airs a talk format and is owned by iHeartMedia, Inc., with studios located on Shaw Avenue in North Fresno near California State Route 41.
+Programming is simulcast on sister station KRZR (1400 AM) in Visalia.

-KALZ has an effective radiated power (ERP) of 25,000 watts.
 The transmitter tower is on South Bliss Drive in the Roosevelt neighborhood of Fresno.
-The station broadcasts using HD Radio technology.
-The HD-2 digital subchannel formerly carried a classic alternative rock format known as "Alternative Rewind Radio."
-The HD2 subchannel has since been turned off.
+The station also broadcasts using HD Radio technology.